d0rich/th2-docs/content/getting-started/requirements/_index.md

 ### Chapter 1

-# Basics

-Discover what this Hugo theme is all about and the core-concepts behind it.
+# This section contains th2 hardware and software requirements